indygreg/python-zstandard/README.rst

    Sets an uppet limit on the window size for decompression operations in kibibytes.
-This setting can be used to prevent large memory allocations for inputs using large compression windows.
+This setting can be used to prevent large memory allocations for inputs using large compression windows. format
+   Set the format of data for the decoder.
+By default, this is ``zstd.FORMAT_ZSTD1``.
+It can be set to ``zstd.FORMAT_ZSTD1_MAGICLESS`` to allow decoding frames without the 4 byte magic header.
+Not all decompression APIs support this mode.

 The interface of this class is very similar to ``ZstdCompressor`` (by design).